diagrams/diagrams-doc/doc/manual.rst

 Running a diagram's program that has been compiled using the Canvas backend will create a possibly interactive session accessed at `http://localhost:3000/`.
 The Canvas backend is native and uses the `blank-canvas`:pkg: package.
-It is a full freatured backend supporting gradients and external images.
-Diagrams generated with the Canvas backend cannot be saved as graphics files only as programs to be run locally.
+It is a full featured backend supporting gradients and external images.
+Diagrams generated with the Canvas backend cannot be saved as graphics files, only as programs to be run locally.

 The Canvas backend can be invoked via